ddhruvin/PyFinancial/README.md

 # Stock-data-Python-Package-
 Data Retrieval upon a method passing.
 Thats what packages are about.
-Also it fosters Code-Reproducability
+Also it fosters <b>Code-Reproducability</b>

 # 1. Introduction:
 In this project, we aimed to analyze financial time series data for detecting anomalies using Python.
 We utilized